 - Alice in Wonderland collection donated by the Droessler family

-Materials housed in this room may not be checked out, but may be used in the Special Collections Room during open hours.
+Materials housed in this room may be requested during open hours for use in the building.
 For more information, see the Special Collections Usage Policy and Procedures.

 Other Special Collections in the Library